-2.10.3 Linked DNA and Protein Views
+9.1.3 Linked DNA and Protein Views

 Views of alignments involving DNA sequences are linked to views of alignments containing their peptide products in a similar way to views of protein sequences and views of their associated structures.
-Peptides translated from cDNA that have been fetched from EMBL records for DNA contigs are linked to their 'parent' coding regions.
+Peptides translated from cDNA that have been fetched from ENA records for DNA contigs are linked to their 'parent' coding regions.
 Mousing over a region of the peptide highlights codons in views showing the original coding region.

-2.10.4 Coding regions from EMBL records
+9.1.4 Coding Regions from ENA Records

-Many EMBL records that can be retrieved with the sequence fetcher contain exons.
-Coding regions will be marked as features on the EMBL nucleotide sequence, and Uniprot database cross references will be listed in the tooltip displayed when the mouse hovers over the sequence ID.
-Uniprot database cross references extracted from EMBL records are sequence cross references, and associate a Uniprot sequence's coordinate system with the coding regions annotated on the EMBL sequence.
+Many ENA records that can be retrieved with the sequence fetcher contain exons.
+Coding regions will be marked as features on the ENA nucleotide sequence, and Uniprot database cross references will be listed in the tooltip displayed when the mouse hovers over the sequence ID.
+Uniprot database cross references extracted from ENA records are sequence cross references, and associate a Uniprot sequence's coordinate system with the coding regions annotated on the ENA sequence.
 Jalview utilises cross-reference information in two ways.